 If you go to Veracruz Carnival, of course, you have to enjoy the parade of allegorical cars, there are a thousand forms that are also accompanied by comparsas that infect their joy and the desire to follow them dancing.

-La Veracruz gastronomy is Cultural Heritage and it is not for less, its flavor is unique, so take advantage of your visit to try all the delights it has to offer, the mole, the tamales, the famous snacks, the “arroz a la tumbada” (traditional Mexican dish prepared with white rice and seafood).
+Veracruz gastronomy is unique, so take advantage of your visit to try all the delights it has to offer, the mole, the tamales, the famous snacks, the “arroz a la tumbada” (traditional Mexican dish prepared with white rice and seafood).

-There are many things to take into account if you want to visit Veracruz during the carnival, you should check where you will stay before since hotels are usually filled due to high demand.
+There are many things to take into account if you want to visit Veracruz during the carnival.
+You’d better check and book in advance where you’ll be staying as hotels are usually full during the Carnival season.